Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero-general/utilities/zbmanifest/index.md

 Requires superuser privilege.

-Utility to perform Bootware Overlay Manifest Updates.
+Utility to perform Bootware® Overlay Manifest Updates.
 Overlay images provide a way to selectively add and delete files or directories from your deployed images.

 ### Usage